Manual upgrade activities

 - Configuration Management

-To start the On-Premise Callback software, perform the following:
+To start On-Premise Callback, perform the following steps:

 - Verify the following services are already started on each Management instance: